RendApps/rendapps/README.md

-- 👋 Hi, I’m Saeed E.K I'm Burning on 1987
+- 👋 Hi, I’m Saeed  I'm Burning on 1987
-- 👀 I’m interested in Android
+- 👀 I’m interested in Android And Crypto Curency
 - 🌱 I’m currently learning Kotlin And Android Studio
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...